 Rev. William Price, 1911-1914

 Rev. & Mrs. Price made quite an impact on the Parish during their short stay.
 Since Rev. Wilson's missionary period, there had been a decline in numbers and the buildings were falling into disrepair.
-Mrs. Price set about mobilizing the ladies of the parish for a Bazaar (or "sale of work") to raise funds.
+Mrs. Price set about mobilising the ladies of the parish for a Bazaar (or "sale of work") to raise funds.
 The tradition established in her day has continued till today, although not on the same lavish scale.
 In later years the Helensburgh brass band would play at the yearly Bazaar.
-She organized a boys choir and a full sung service was performed at 11am and 7pm.
-Harvest festivals boomed during this period and continued up to the 50's.
+She organised a boys' choir and a full sung service was performed at 11am and 7pm.
+Harvest festivals boomed during this period and continued up to the 50s.
 Produce was collected by a horse dray from local farms and backyard gardens.
-These where loaded into the church until it was literally overflowing.
+This produce was loaded into the church until it was literally overflowing.
 Sheaves of corn decorated every pew.
 During the following week the foodstuffs were auctioned off.
-Rev. Price set about on a systematic visitation of the town, he organized a Bible Study, a youth group, and men's meetings.
+Rev. Price set about on a systematic visitation of the town, he organised a Bible Study, a youth group, and men's meetings.
 To fix up the buildings he would invite miners on the way home from work to give him a hand.
 The men of the town thought a lot of the vicar who could roll up his sleeves.

-One of the major events of the time was a Parish Mission held in November 1913 by Everard Diggler Touche.
+One of the major events of the time was a Parish Mission held in November 1913 by Everard Digges la Touche.
 It was timed to coincide with the arrival of railway gangers at Bakers Camp which was close to where the Helensburgh tip is today.
 The meetings were held over the whole week with the final service on Sunday attended by 130 people.
-Diggler Touche was a powerful speaker and left quite an impression upon the congregation.
+Digges la Touche was a powerful speaker and left quite an impression upon the congregation.
 He was soon to give his life for his country at Gallipoli.

 Prior to the building of the church in 1914, services were held in private homes.
 Many such services were held on the front verandah of Rev. and Mrs. Begbie's home "Mahanaim" (God's second resting place).
 The home was later partly destroyed by fire.

 In the early years of Stanwell Park, a number of clergy built holiday retreats.
-Along with Rev. Begbie there was Canon and Mrs. Arrowsmith, Rev and Mrs. Crawford, Rev. and Mrs. Connoly, Rev. and Mrs, Short, Rev. and Mrs. Theo Hayman and Rev. and Mrs. Oliver.
+Along with Rev. Begbie there were Canon and Mrs. Arrowsmith, Rev and Mrs. Crawford, Rev. and Mrs. Connoly, Rev. and Mrs. Short, Rev. and Mrs. Theo Hayman and Rev. and Mrs. Oliver.
 The Olivers had purchased a beautiful home from the Gartrell White family.

 Rev. Reginald Smee, 1914-1921

 Rev. Price was succeeded in 1914 by Rev. Harris Walker who served till the sixth minister Rev. Reginald Smee.
 Rev. and Mrs. Smee and family worked to build up the congregation, spiritually and materially.
-To this day Mrs. Smee's bible class can be remembered, even chapters from the Bible were committed to memory.
+Mrs. Smee's bible class could be remembered years later, even chapters from the Bible were committed to memory.
 One such chapter being John 14.
-The Bazaar and socials continued as before, to held raise finances.
+The Bazaar and socials continued as before, to help raise finances.
 Rev. Smee founded the Helensburgh Scout Troop which met in the church hall through till 1938.
-The ministers that followed Rev. Smee, namely, Peat, Creighton, Gee and Kennedy were all active Scout masters, and consolidated the Rev. Smees initial efforts.
-From this time on there are quite a few glass bills for the hall.
+The ministers that followed Rev. Smee, namely, Peat, Creighton, Gee and Kennedy were all active Scout masters, and consolidated the Rev. Smee's initial efforts.
+From this time on there were quite a few glass bills for the hall.
 As with the other ministers, he taught scripture in the Public School and continued the practice of taking his classes to a special Ash Wednesday Service in the church.

-Services at Helensburgh were now 8am, 11am, and 7.15pm, with a mid-week service.
+Services at Helensburgh were now 8am, 11am and 7.15pm, with a mid-week service.
 The total congregation on Sundays averaged around 130.
-The Mission centers continued as before with some services held in the demountable church at Bakers Camp.
+The Mission centres continued as before with some services held in the demountable church at Bakers Camp.

 The war years were difficult ones for Rev. Smee and the congregation.
 The loss of life, industrial disputes and then later the influenza epidemic, made them difficult times.
-Smee himself was hospitalized in July 1919 with the flue.
+Smee himself was hospitalised in July 1919 with the flu.

 Rev. Reginald Peatt, 1921-1924

 On the resignation of Rev. Smee in 1921, Rev. Charles Webb filled in for three months until the seventh minister arrived, Rev. Reginald Peatt.
-Rev. Peat was inducted to the Provisional District on September 1 by Rev. E.B.
+Rev. Peatt was inducted to the Provisional District on September 1 by Rev. E.B.
 Boyce, Archdeacon of West Sydney.
-The new rector maintained the existing style of ministry, supplementing it with his own particular interests. he involved himself in a number of open air evangelistic services and began the long standing tradition of combined Protestant services that have existed to the present day.
+The new rector maintained the existing style of ministry, supplementing it with his own particular interests.
+He involved himself in a number of open air evangelistic services and began the long standing tradition of combined Protestant services that have continued for many years.
 The first combined service was held in the Empire theatre on April 1923, with the Methodist minister as the preacher.
 Rev. Peatt also recommenced the Parish Paper the same year.
 In May of that year he joined with the Methodist Minister, Rev. Hickson, to hold a healing mission at the Sanatorium.
 This was certainly a brave step of faith considering the terrible state of the TB epidemic sweeping Australia.
-Services continues as usual, including a special service "The Festival of the Holy Redeemer."
+Services continued as usual, including a special service "The Festival of the Holy Redeemer."

 Fences were also a constant drain on resources.
 In 1921 the church fences were renewed at a cost of $20 (ten pounds).
-Two fences later, thanks to the white ants, and Mr. Fairclough organized old rail lines and winding cables from the mine as a lifetime solution.
-Most of this fence still remains as it is just too permanent to remove.
+Two fences later, thanks to the white ants, Mr. Fairclough organised old rail lines and winding cables from the mine as a lifetime solution.
 Rev. Bill Twine was later to have installed a cement post, pipe and wire fence at the front of the property.
 This was removed in 1978.